mollerhoj/crosswords/README.md

 #Crossword generator

-In Denmark, "American style" crosswords are highly popular.
+In Denmark, "American style" crosswords are quite popular.

 This demo uses constraint satisfaction and a couple of clever data structures to generate such crosswords automatically.

 ##Crossword styles
 American style crossword: